-Editor’s Note: If you’re familiar with the outdoors in West Virginia, it’s likely you’ve seen rocks piled in what might seem the middle of nowhere.
-Some may have been raised by settlers or more recent inhabitants, but others are prehistoric and sacred, according to archaeologist Charity Moore, who’s cataloging their forms and locations.
-This is the first in a series of stories Moore will be authoring for West Virginia Explorer.
+Editor's Note: If you know the outdoors in West Virginia, you've likely seen rocks piled in what might seem "the middle of nowhere."
+Many were stacked by settlers and farmers, but others are prehistoric and sacred, according to archaeologist Charity Moore, who's cataloging their forms and locations.

 During a routine archaeological survey in Doddridge County, a colleague and I came across a large split boulder, immediately followed by two short, square rock piles on either side of a narrow ridgetop.
 After passing between the square piles, we found ourselves in the middle of a “field” of stacked, oval rock piles on a steep hillside.